RafiNafi/SBOM-Visualization/README.md

 # SBOM-Visualization
-A unity project for SBOM visualization as different graph types in VR.
+A project for SBOM visualization as different graph types in VR.

 ## Repository Folder Structure